• Skip to primary navigation

 This is our go-to easy homemade pizza sauce recipe.
 It takes five minutes to make and results in the best pizza you've ever had.

-I'm from Chicago (born and raised), so we've enjoyed some of the best pizza in the world.
+I’m from Chicago (born and raised), so we’ve enjoyed some of the best pizza in the world.
 I remember, one evening after dining at a famous pizza restaurant my husband was less than impressed.
-I thought my pizza-loving-husband had gone crazy!
+I thought he had gone crazy!

 His problem was with the sauce.
 "There was only a thin layer and it tasted just like tomatoes" was his personal opinion.
 He likes his pizza saucy, bold and flavorful and that particular pie just didn't cut it.
 Moral of the story: there's no weak sauce allowed in our household.
 And this Easy Homemade Pizza Sauce Recipe ensures that!